 gdaldem color-relief dem.tif demramp.txt demcolor.tifWhen you add demcolor.tif to QGIS, you should see something like this:

-- In QGIS, click Raster > Extraction > Clipper and set up the parameters as below.
-Make sure you clip demcolor to the city_limits.shp polygon from the previous walkthrough (it should be in PhiladelphiaBaseLayers\clipFeature).
+- In QGIS, click Raster > Extraction > Clip raster by mask layer and set up the parameters as below.
+Make sure you clip demcolor to the city_limits.shp polygon from the previous walkthrough (it should be in PhiladelphiaBaseLayers\clipFeature) and to set the nodata value parameter to 0.
 Notice that at the bottom of this dialog box, the full gdalwarp syntax (used for clipping) appears in case you ever want to run this action from the command line.
 This can be a helpful learning tool!
 Make sure your output file name ends in ".tif" so that the -of GTiff option is added to the gdalwarp command.

 Now, let's add these together.

 - Create a new map in QGIS and add the clipped colorized DEM.
-Then add the hillshade with a 60% transparency.
-Then add the slopeshade with the 60% transparency.
+Then add the hillshade with a 40% opacity.
+Then add the slopeshade with the 40% opacity.
 You should get something like below: